Big1ce/Big1ce.github.io/_posts/2019-08-16-good-night.markdown

 The pain on your body is the one in my heart.<br>
 The ache on your body is the one in my mind.<br>
-Your body sore is just my heart sore.<br>
+Your body sore is just my heart sore.
 <br>Good night my darling~ (~^_^~)

 ---